Symbolism of domes: Celestial tradition

-Herbert Howe writes that throughout the Middle East domes were symbolic of "the tent of the ruler, and especially of the god who dwells in the tent of the heavens."
-Passages in the Old Testament and intertestamental literature document this, such as Psalms 123:1, Isaiah 40:22, I Kings 8:30, Isaiah 66:1, Psalms 19:4, and Job 22:14.
-Theresa Grupico states that domes and tent-canopies were also associated with the heavens in Ancient Persia and the Hellenistic-Roman world.
+Theresa Grupico stated that domes and tent-canopies were also associated with the heavens in Ancient Persia and the Hellenistic-Roman world.
 A dome over a square base reflected the geometric symbolism of those shapes.
 The circle represented perfection, eternity, and the heavens.
 The square represented the earth.
 An octagon was intermediate between the two.
+Ancient peoples associated the circle with the cosmos, according to Jack Tresidder, due to the shapes of the sun and moon, because it is a form that has no beginning or end, because of the cyclical movements of the planets, and because of the cycle of the seasons.
+Circular domes incorporated this celestial symbolism.

+Karl Lehmann stated that both pagan and Christian use of domes reflected a vision of the "physical as well as the transcendental celestial realm."
+A "cosmic interpretation of the dome remained common well into the eighteenth century," according to Rudolf Wittkower.

+Divine ruler

+Herbert Howe wrote that throughout the Middle East domes were symbolic of "the tent of the ruler, and especially of the god who dwells in the tent of the heavens."
+Passages in the Old Testament and intertestamental literature document this, such as Psalms 123:1, Isaiah 40:22, I Kings 8:30, Isaiah 66:1, Psalms 19:4, and Job 22:14.
+Michele Melaragno wrote that Persian kings used domed tents in their official audiences to symbolize their divinity, and this practice was adopted by Alexander the Great.
 According to Michael Walter, a tradition of the "golden dome" identifying the ruler with the cosmos, sun, and astrological values originated in Persia and spread to later Roman and Turkic courts.
-Michele Melaragno writes that Persian kings used domed tents in their official audiences to symbolize their divinity, and this practice was adopted by Alexander the Great.

 According to Smith, the distinct symbolism of the heavenly or cosmic tent stemming from the royal audience tents of Achaemenid and Indian rulers was adopted by Roman rulers in imitation of Alexander, becoming the imperial baldachin.
 This probably began with Nero, whose Domus Aurea, meaning "Golden House", also made the dome a feature of Roman palace architecture.
-Smith notes that one way the Romans depicted the celestial tent in architecture was as a corrugated or gored dome.

-Melaragno writes that the allegory of Alexander the Great's domical tent in Roman imperial architecture coincided with the "divinification" of Roman emperors and served as a symbol of this.
 According to Nicholas Temple, Nero's octagonal domed room in his Domus Aurea was an early example of an imperial reception hall, the symbolism of which "signaled an elevation of the status of the emperor as living deity, which in the case of Nero related specifically to his incarnation as Helios and the Persian Mithra."
+Melaragno wrote that the allegory of Alexander the Great's domical tent in Roman imperial architecture coincided with the "divinification" of Roman emperors and served as a symbol of this.
 The domical octagonal hall in the Flavian Domus Augustana is another example of the octagon's imperial symbolism in antiquity, which Temple says may have been related to hero ruler-ship, mediation between the terrestrial and celestial, or the divine harmony of the octave.
+Colum Hourihane wrote that the semi-domed apse became a symbol of Roman imperial authority under Domitian and depictions into the Byzantine period used overhead domes or semidomes to identify emperors.